Collaborating. Growing artistically. Telling the stories.

 Winner - Best lighting design for 4:48 Psychosis (Alex Berlage)

 Winner - Best sound design for 4:48 Psychosis (Ben Freeman)

 Make independent theatre possible.

-Workhorse Theatre Company is an ensemble of hard-working artists committed to inspiring our audience members with risk-taking theatre.
-Our company cannot survive on box office sales alone.
-With the assistance of our individual supporters and corporate sponsors, we can continue to create, educate and entertain, ensuring the future of independent theatre in Sydney.
+Workhorse Theatre Company is an unfunded not for profit organisation.
+We cannot survive on box office sales alone.
+With the generosity of individual supporters and corporate sponsors, we can create, educate and entertain, ensuring the future of independent theatre in Sydney.